-Motorcycling: MV Agusta boss vows to drop Fenati after Moto2 ban
+Motorcycling: Moto2 rider Fenati dropped by team after brake grab

 Fenati, who also caused headlines in 2015 when he was penalized for kicking out at Finnish rider Niklas Ajo in a Moto3 warm-up in Argentina, had been due to join MV Agusta’s new Moto2 project next season.

+Moto2, previously the 250cc category, is a feeder series one rung below the main MotoGP class.

-The project is in partnership with Forward Racing, whose rider Stefano Manzi was on the receiving end of Fenati’s actions.
+The MV Agusta project is in partnership with Forward Racing, whose rider Stefano Manzi was on the receiving end of Fenati’s actions.

-British rider Cal Crutchlow, who finished third in Sunday’s MotoGP race at Misano, told reporters the 22-year-old should have been banned for life.
+British rider Cal Crutchlow, who finished third in Sunday’s MotoGP race, told reporters Fenati should have been banned for life.

 “He should never compete on a motorcycle again,” said the LCR Honda rider.
 “He should have walked back to the garage and his team should have just kicked him straight out the back.